Carr's TD pass caps Raiders rally past Ravens 33-27 in OT - KESQ

 AP Pro Football Writer

-LAS VEGAS (AP) — After a premature bench-clearing celebration and a couple of blunders that almost cost the Raiders the game, the party could finally begin for real after the first game with fans in Las Vegas.
+LAS VEGAS (AP) — Derek Carr threw a 31-yard TD pass to Zay Jones after the Raiders squandered their first possession of overtime, beating the Baltimore Ravens 33-27 on Monday night in the team’s first game with fans in Las Vegas.

-The Raiders won an exhilarating and exhausting season opener thanks to a furious rally, a stellar defensive play from Carl Nassib and a perfect play call that produced a 31-yard touchdown pass from Derek Carr to Zay Jones that gave the Raiders a 33-27 win over the Baltimore Ravens on Monday night.

-“Felt like I died and woke up.
-And died.
-And woke up again,” coach Jon Gruden said.
-“I was like a cat — I had multiple lives.”

-He appeared to win it with a 33-yard TD pass to Bryan Edwards on the first possession of overtime only to have the celebration halted when replay put the ball at the 1.

-An unsuccessful QB sneak, a false start from rookie Alex Leatherwood and then an interception that deflected off Willie Snead’s hands appeared to cost the Raiders the game.

-Then Nassib delivered the strip sack of Lamar Jackson in his first game since becoming the first active NFL player to come out as gay in the offseason.
+Carr’s second TD pass of the game came after Carl Nassib’s strip sack of Lamar Jackson at the Ravens 27.
+Nassib made big news this offseason when he became the first active NFL player to come out as gay.

-“I’m really happy that we got we got the win on the day that kind of made a little bit of history,” Nassib said.

-The Raiders then made another blunder by committing a delay of game before a field goal try, leading to Gruden sending the offense back on the field.
+The Raiders had thrown an interception after driving to the 1 on the opening possession of overtime and made another blunder with a delay of game before a field goal try.

-The Ravens sent a blitz and Carr lofted a pass that Jones ran under for the score, sending the Raiders pouring out on the field for a second celebration.

-“I’m glad coach trusted us, put it in our hands at the end,” Carr said.
-“Because it always feels good to win that way, especially when you almost gave away.”
+Coach Jon Gruden then sent the offense back on the field and Carr hit Jones on the next play for the game-winner.

 The Raiders trailed 14-0 early, ending a 98-game, regular-season win streak for the Ravens when leading by at least 14 points dating to 2004.